-Data Analytics & IT work will be focused on software tools necessary for data cleaning, retrieval, and management; data analyses and visualization; and analytics reporting for evaluation and implementation.
-The group will also source data networks and warehouse solutions for seamless and cost-effective access to the research community.
+Data Analytics & IT is focused on software tools necessary for data cleaning, retrieval, and management; data analyses and visualization; and analytics reporting for evaluation and implementation.
+Its Analytics Platform is a suite of tools, services, and datasets available to researchers across campus.

 Brahmajee Nallamothu, MD

 Brahmajee Nallamothu is Professor in the Division of Cardiovascular Diseases and the Department of Internal Medicine at the University of Michigan.
 He received his MD from Wayne State University and completed his residency at the University of Michigan.
 He also completed research training through an Agency for Healthcare Research and Quality (AHRQ) fellowship at the University of Michigan School of Public Health.
 Dr. Nallamothu’s research interests focus on improving the use and performance of coronary angioplasty and stenting in acute myocardial infarction and the care of patients with cardiac arrests.
 His work has led to long-term collaborative efforts with investigators in various Divisions in Internal Medicine and other Departments and Schools across campus.
 Most recently his team has become interested in examining new analytic tools and methods for measuring quality and costs of cardiovascular services.